QARANC.co.uk

 The Abandoned Soldier

-History and information about The Abandoned Soldier statue and The Abandoned Soldier: Reflections of War book
+History and information about The Abandoned Soldier statue by artist James Napier based on Daniel Twiddy and The Reflections of War book by Mark Christmas

 The Abandoned Soldier was created as a sculpture for the TV programme Power To The People and more of this can be read on the Haslar Royal Naval Hospital page.

-The sculptor of The Abandoned Soldier statue was artist James Napier.
-The Abandoned Soldier exists as a non-weatherproof resin as the moment.
-The purpose of The Abandoned Soldier Project (www.theabandonedsoldier.com) is to raise awareness of the issues facing troops returning from conflict zones, but also to raise funds to have the statue cast in bronze so that it can be erected in a final resting place (ideally the National Memorial Arboretum, who are hosting the book launch of The Abandoned Soldier on 6th November 2010).
-Miniature copies of The Abandoned Soldier can be purchased from their website at www.theabandonedsoldier.com and profits will be donated to charities that help former soldiers.
+The sculptor of the statue was artist James Napier.
+It exists as a non-weatherproof resin as the moment.
+The purpose of the Project (www.theabandonedsoldier.com) is to raise awareness of the issues facing troops returning from conflict zones, but also to raise funds to have the statue cast in bronze so that it can be erected in a final resting place (ideally the National Memorial Arboretum, who are hosting the book launch on 6th November 2010).
+Miniature copies can be purchased from their website and profits will be donated to charities that help former soldiers.

-The sculptor of the Abandoned Soldier was modelled on Daniel Twiddy who was wounded in Basra by friendly fire in 2003 and sustained many injuries including facial wounds from shrapnel.
+The sculptor was modelled on Daniel Twiddy who was wounded in Basra by friendly fire in 2003 and sustained many injuries including facial wounds from shrapnel.

 Welsh poet Mark Christmas launched his new book The Abandoned Soldier: Reflections of War in the chapel at the National Memorial Arboretum on Saturday 6th November.

-Mark Christmas The Abandoned Soldier Project is a collaboration between the poet, and sculptor James Napier, to raise awareness of the issues facing British troops returning from areas of armed conflict.
-The statue of The Abandoned Soldier is temporarily on display at the National Memorial Arboretum during November for the nation's period of Remembrance.
+Mark Christmas The project is a collaboration between the poet, and sculptor James Napier, to raise awareness of the issues facing British troops returning from areas of armed conflict.
+The statue is temporarily on display at the National Memorial Arboretum during November for the nation's period of Remembrance.

-Sculptor James Napier In 2010 The Abandoned Soldier book was published by SilverWood Originals, an imprint of SilverWood Books at www.silverwoodbooks.com/originals.
+Sculptor James Napier In 2010 the book was published by SilverWood Originals, an imprint of SilverWood Books at www.silverwoodbooks.com/originals.
 This new book of poetry aims to reignite debate and help those physically and mentally scarred in recent conflicts.
 This will be launched at the National Memorial Arboretum on November 6 2010.

 The Abandoned Soldier: Reflections of War by Llandrindod Wells based Mark Christmas takes its name from the controversial statue which in 2007 was temporarily installed in a ‘guerilla action’ near Nelson’s Column in London.
 Mark Christmas, who is himself an ex-serviceman and Psychology student, says: